 In 2012, Veritas founder created the Caritas Scholars Program and Social Entrepreneurship Lab and launched at Pacific Bay Christian School (formerly Alma Heights Christian Schools).
 It is believed to be the nation’s first faith-based entrepreneurial leadership program designed to equip high school students to respond to social problems.
 As Caritas Scholars develop a passion that drives their compassion for the world, they are encouraged to identify specific social issues and implement viable solutions for those challenges.

-Our vision is to inspire the next generation of innovative, Christ-following leaders who will understand the past, impact the present, and dream of what can be in the future.
+Our vision is to inspire and connect inter-generational, multi-national innovative, Christ-following leaders who will understand the past, impact the present, and dream of what can be in the future.

 A recent study suggests 65% of students will be employed in jobs that have not yet been created.
 So whether a student is still in the discovery process or feels “the call” to find a cure for cancer, bring an end to modern slavery, or contribute in any other capacity – Veritas Institute empowers rising leaders with an “entrepreneurial leadership toolkit” to cultivate lives of significance in every sphere of influence.
 Regardless of the station in life they might find themselves now or in the future (ie. student, parent, barista, teacher, waitress, or lawyer), the primary goal is that each individual might find themselves – by the grace of God – fully engaged in His restorative work in the world.